open-source-labs/PreVue/README.md

 #### Saving/Opening/Exporting Projects

-- If you ever need to save your current project, click the ‘Save Project’ icon to save it to PreVue’s database
+- If you're signed in with GitHub, click the ‘Save Project’ icon to save it to PreVue’s database
 - Click ‘Open Project’ to retrieve past projects
 - Once you're satisfied, click the export project icon to export your awesome project as new Vue application!
+- Other users can use PreVue's playground to create and export projects in single sessions.

 <img src='http://g.recordit.co/uFLqyjAnMm.gif'/>